Events by Day

 Walter Bundy of Shagbark hosts Kevin Willmann of Farmhaus in south St. Louis, a James Beard finalist for Best Chef: Midwest and semi-finalist multiple times and one of Food & Wine's Best New Chefs of 2011 hence a wine dinner.
 Nonprofit beneficiary: Virginia Oyster Shell Recycling Program. $125

 Kevin Yanaga of Pod in Philly brings his exotic style to West Coast Provisions to prepare a 7-course dinner with Ian Boothman, Trevor Knotts and Michelle Williams.
 Door opens at 6:30.
 Dinner at 7.
-Alcohol not included. $100
+Welcome cocktail from Belle Isle Moonshine included.
+Nonprofit beneficiary: J. Sargeant Reynolds Community College Culinary Scholarship Fund. $100

 Lemaire welcomes Harper Bradshaw of Harper’s Table and Early Mountain Vineyards in a celebration of the food and wine of Virginia.
 Lemaire’s Chef Patrick Willis and Harper will dig into their recipe boxes to bring us five courses from across the Commonwealth paired with the exquisite wines from Virginia’s Early Mountain Vineyards. $150 all inclusive.